Bl4Cc4t/GoodTwitter2/readme.md

   <summary>Adding an UI Translation</summary>

   1. Go to the i18n folder.
-  1. If a translation does not yet exist for your language, duplicate the `en.json` file and change the file name language id accordingly (i.e. `ja.json` or `nl.json`).
+  1. If a translation does not yet exist for your language, duplicate the `en.json` file and change the file name accordingly (i.e. `ja.json` or `nl.json`).
-    - You can get the id by pressing <kbd>Ctrl</kbd> + <kbd>U</kbd> on the twitter page and looking at the second line:
+    - You can get the language id by pressing <kbd>Ctrl</kbd> + <kbd>U</kbd> on the twitter page and looking at the second line:
       ![](https://i.imgur.com/AarcTav.png)

   1. Then, translate all strings and create a pull request.
-    - No idea how git works and too proud to learn it?
+    1. No idea how git works and too proud to learn it?
 You can also create an new issue with your translation.
       Be sure to wrap the contents in
       ````
       ```code```